Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

 As suggested by Figure~\ref{n-timing}, and seen again here, the Collapsed model using a fill reducing permutation and 12 CPU requires an excessively long run time, i.e., about two weeks to generate $25\times10^3$ MCMC samples.
 If one is willing to forgo estimates of spatial random effects, the Response model offers greatly improved run time, i.e., about 1.5 days, and parameter and prediction inference comparable to the Collapsed model.
 The Conjugate model delivers the shortest run time and predictive inference comparable to the other NNGP models.

-Figure~\ref{fire} identifies two areas of interest (AOI) used to illustrate forest canopy height prediction.
+Figure~\ref{fire} identifies two example areas selected to illustrate how LiDAR and the other data inform forest canopy height prediction.
 As suggested by the prediction metrics in Table~\ref{ak-large}, all three NNGP models delivered nearly identical prediction map products.
-Figure~\ref{aois} shows the posterior predictive distribution mean and standard deviation from the Response model with $m$=15 for the two AOIs.
+Figure~\ref{aois} shows the posterior predictive distribution mean and standard deviation from the Response model with $m$=15 for the two areas.
 Here, the left subplots identify LiDAR data locations as black points along the flight lines.
 The presence of strong residual spatial autocorrelation results in fine-scale prediction within, and adjacent to, the flight lines (Figures~\ref{aoi1mu}\subref{aoi2mu}) and more precise posterior predictive distributions as reflected in the standard deviation maps (Figures~\ref{aoi1sd}\subref{aoi2sd}).
 Predictions more than a km from the flight lines are informed primarily by tree cover and fire occurrence predictors.

 The TIU forest's vertical and horizontal structure is highly heterogeneous due, in large part to topography, hydrology, and disturbance history, e.g., fire.
 This heterogeneity is reflected in the relatively short estimated effective range of just over 1 km (Table~\ref{ak-large}).